AAkira/Kotlin-Multiplatform-Libraries/README.md

 * [KaMPKit](https://github.com/touchlab/KaMPKit) - KaMP Kit by Touchlab is a collection of code and tools designed to get your mobile team started quickly with Kotlin Multiplatform

 * [KMMT](https://github.com/jittya/KMMT) - KMMT is a KMM based project template designed to simplify the KMM development.
-It uses a simplified MVVM approch that can be shared both in Android and iOS easily.
+It uses a simplified MVVM approach that can be shared both in Android and iOS easily.

 ## Contribute